35 gifts for Dad that are better than what he usually gets

 Instead of a folding stool for working in the yard …

-Justin Fuhrman, a dad of two girls in Myrtle Beach, South Carolina, has a simple Father's Day wish: a nice lawn chair.
+Justin Fuhrman, a dad of two girls in Myrtle Beach, South Carolina, has a simple Father’s Day wish: a nice lawn chair.
 They tend to get beat up pretty quickly, being outside and all.
 So if the dad you love is in need of an upgrade, may we suggest this comfy beauty.
-It's built with weather-resistant acacia wood and can fold up for easy storage.
+It’s built with weather-resistant materials and has five different reclining positions.

 _____________________________________________________________________________